Edited by: Keri Stooksbury

 As you’d expect, all other purchases earn a standard 1% cash-back on all purchases.

-Further, 5% cash-back at office supply stores and telecom services makes the Ink Business Cash an amazing pick for office managers — most won’t have trouble maxing out the $25,000 annual limit, giving you a cool $1,250 cash-back (or 125,000 Ultimate Rewards points).
+Further, 5% cash back at office supply stores and telecom services makes the Ink Business Cash card an amazing pick for office managers — most won’t have trouble maxing out the $25,000 annual limit, giving you a cool $1,250 cash-back (or 125,000 Ultimate Rewards points).